The Wild Racers: Production

 When we were in Paris we wanted a scene by the eternal flame of the Arc de Triomphe.
 Not only could we not get permission to shoot there, we didn't even have permission to be shooting in France! (laughter) So we worked out a sequence where I was in one car, Nestor was in one car, Chuck Hannawalt was in one car, and the two actors, Fabian and Mimsy Farmer, were in another car.
 The actors had already rehearsed the scene and we all drove around the Arc de Triomphe and then stopped our cars.
 We stopped traffic and everyone ran out to get the shot.
 Nestor put the camera down and Fabian and Mimsy knew exactly where to go.
-Dan got the shot and we jumped back in our cars and took off.|author=Peter Gardiner, who had done film effects for Roger Corman on The Trip, provided special effects.
+Dan got the shot and we jumped back in our cars and took off.

+Peter Gardiner, who had done film effects for Roger Corman on The Trip, provided special effects.
 One of the lead actors was dubbed by Corman regular Dick Miller, who appears in a cameo.
 Frances Doel worked as a script supervisor.

 Joe Dante who later worked for Corman at New World Pictures said that:

 The idea is, the guy went from race to race, and they had to have the races look different.
 They used blackand-white footage and tinted it several colors.
 They used stock footage from different pictures.
 There's hardly a shot in the picture that lasts more than ten seconds.
 It was like an art film, without being an art film.
 It was a movie art film.

+Almendros wrote "The rushes were interesting, but I think the film was poorly edited.
+Perhaps this time Haller allowed himself to be influenced bv Lelouch or even Resnais, because The Wild Racers was intellectually pretentious in a way (piite inappropriate for the B movie it really was.
+It was probably an experiment for Haller, who made a name for himself later on with more successful films."
+He estimated that Roger Corman directed "about a third" of the film.

 Reception

 Haller claimed he didn't think AIP "wanted to release the film at all".

+Almenderos claimed it "was a fairly ordinary movie.
+Its script was especially undistinguished.
+Nor did it have the commercial success we had expected.
+It was really of use only to the Europeans to whom it had given work.
+We greatly enjoyed making it."

 The Christian Science Monitor called it "unusually well-photographed... the film is aimed at teenagers but thwarts its own purpose by inclusion of too much sexuality."

+Variety called it "underplotted, overpadded and inane."

 Quentin Tarantino later described The Wild Racers as his favorite racing car film:

 It's shot like an Antonioni movie, with very little dialogue, most of which is voice-over.
 And no shot in the movie lasts more than twenty seconds.
 The quick edits keep you on the edge of your seat.
 It's very avant-garde, but it still delivers a proper racing movie.
 Classy.